-When we talk about “invasive” plant species, we’re talking about hostile proliferation of plants that actually do harm to the local ecosystem.
-Many people have the mistaken belief that as long as it’s natural and growing that plants are not harmful.
-This is not the case and local plant ecology can be affected similarly to how invasive animal species can damage habitats that they do not belong in.
+When we talk about “invasive” plant species, we’re talking about proliferation of plants that actually displace native plants and do harm to the local ecosystem.
+Many people have the mistaken belief that as long as plants are natural and growing that they are not harmful.
+This is not the case, and local plant ecology can be affected by invasives just as habitat can be damaged by invasive animal species that do not belong there.

 The Arizona Department of Agriculture publishes and updates the official Arizona Noxious Weeds list.
 The most recent list became official in January 2020.
 Noxious weeds are those that aggressively displace native plants and quickly spread along highways, waterways, or urban and natural landscapes.
 This list signals to agencies and the public the need to actively control the spread of those species.

 These are the most threatening plants that are currently considered invasives and noxious to native Arizona ecosystems: Buffelgrass, Fountain Grass, and Stinknet.
 All three are spreading through the Sonoran Desert and threatening our distinctive native Sonoran Desert plants.

 Buffelgrass was introduced to Arizona by the US Department of Agriculture in the 1930s for cattle forage.
 It was introduced from South Africa.
 The USDA grew seed for distribution and planting in Arizona until the 1980s.
 By the 2000s Buffelgrass had escaped into deserts, roadsides, and desert mountain slopes throughout the Sonoran Desert regions of Arizona.
 Buffelgrass was classed as an Arizona noxious weed in 2005.